heyjva/support/src/connect-zbt-1/getting-started/migrate-deconz-network.md

 Follow this guide if you have a deCONZ network running with a ConBee II or RaspBee II and want to migrate to Connect ZBT-1 and ZHA.

+{% callout "note" %}

+**Not possible to migrate all settings and devices**

-> **Note**: this procedure only helps migrate basic network settings to your Home Assistant Connect ZBT-1.
+This procedure only helps migrate basic network settings to Home Assistant Connect ZBT-1.

->
-> - Customizations like device names will be lost and automations will need to be updated.
+- Customizations like device names will be lost and automations will need to be updated.
-> - Most powered devices like lightbulbs will be re-discovered over time (you can speed this up by rebooting the device) but your battery-powered devices may need to be re-joined to the network for the migration to complete.
+- Most powered devices like lightbulbs will be re-discovered over time (you can speed this up by rebooting the device) but your battery-powered devices may need to be re-joined to the network for the migration to complete.

->
-> There is currently no migration path to migrate all settings and devices.
+- There is currently no migration path to migrate all settings and devices.

+{% endcallout %}

 ## To migrate a deCONZ network to Connect ZBT-1 using ZHA